No. A Connecticut resident can obtain a divorce, and their spouse cannot say no.

 If My Spouse Lives in Another State or Country, Will This Prevent a Divorce From Going Forward?

-No. The law includes methods for obtaining service of process in other states or countries, and even if you don't know where your spouse lives.
+No. The law includes methods for obtaining service of process in other states or countries, and even situations where you don’t know where your spouse lives.

 Yes.
 The court has the power to award exclusive use of the family home to either spouse.
 Courts will do this on a temporary basis pending the outcome of the case and in a final judgment.

-I am Afraid of What My Spouse Will do to Me if File for Divorce.
-How can I Protect Myself?
+I am Afraid of What My Spouse Will Do to Me if I File for Divorce.
+How Can I Protect Myself?

 You can obtain a restraining order if you believe you are in immediate danger of being harmed.
 You can also obtain exclusive use of the family residence as described above.